rahil627/my-programming-stuff/langs/programming-languages.md

       - tier 2: **c++**, lua
   - suffers from lack of community/libraries, though it is amongst the longest living contemporary languages and constantly updated and improving, with a very solid std lib like go
 **jai** > **rust** > C++
-  - low-level, memory management
+  - low-level, manual memory management, but with features
   - rust guarantees memory safety at the cost of following their "borrower" convention, and is just much newer (by decades!).
 But, it's not an end-all solution to memory-management, especially in the case for games
     - **skip rust, and wait for jai**
   - "Rust is a kitchen-sink language that can do anything well if you're willing to put in the time to learn how to control it."
   - anything is better than C++!
 **zig** > odin > **C**
-  - low-low-level (not for me!)
+  - low-level, even low-low level!, manual memory management, but with less features
-  - best to stick to C as it is *the language* of nearly everything, including consoles, mobile devices, and embedded devices, one cannot keep running away from it ;) anyway, it's nowhere near as bad as C++!
+  - best to stick to C as it is *the language* of nearly everything, especially consoles, mobile devices, and embedded devices, and has libs for all of those devices. one cannot keep running away from it ;) anyway, it's nowhere near as bad as C++!
   - zig is very very good here, but i hope i never have to go down to this level Ocaml
   - often used for parsing/compilers (haxe, rust), and other problem/solutions that requires heavy pattern-matching, and benefit from warnings for cases not handled, warnings for mutable data too
   - resulting programs are quite pretty thanks to it's functional paradigm side and concise syntax
-  - ..i just personally really liked the feeling of it, seeing it in haxe's compiler crystal/nim
+  - ..i just personally really liked the feeling of it, seeing it in haxe's compiler
-  - for porting ruby/python code for performance and/or building binaries, keeping the same syntax
-    - good if you have ruby/python syntax in mind and don't want to use Go, or want more features than go without learning/cognitive load of rust/C++

-# TODO: merge with above?
-# my choices
-## main list
-**jai** to replace haxe

-**haxe** for general all-round use, **cross-platform in mind**, garbage collected, powerful (**lisp-level macros**, **ADTs**, metadata, etc.), small Flash-game-oriented community, simple actionscript syntax

-**ruby** (or hscript [haxe-script] or haxe) from simple everyday scripting to any size project as long as it doesn't require real-time interaction such as games; much more fun and magnitudes more expressive and powerful than python, and it contains my favorite syntax(!); its the closest i'll ever get to a functional language; includes mRuby: a minimal implementation for embedded devices(!), *clean*-design-oriented cult commmunity, meta-programming abound (DSLs, etc.) making it a good step toward the god-like langugages
-  - admittedly, it is a hurdle of complexity to learn compared to C-like languages (C#, haxe) and especially Go
-  - gets a lot of inspiration, in a good way, from both god-like languages: Smalltalk (everthing is an object) and Lisp (metaprogramming)

-**C** (or zig), manual memory management, although with newer C replacements (zig, odin, etc.) and rust, it's best to stick to C as it is *the language* of nearly everything, including consoles, mobile devices, and embedded devices, one cannot keep running away from it ;) anyway, it's nowhere near as bad as C++!

 ## special mentions
 **crystal**, although it has all of the things i want--Ruby syntax, good C api, *real* concurrency, macros--*including nice macro syntax too!* (much simpler than haxe, closer to lisp), performance (static-typing and compiled via llvm), etc.--Haxe is *far* more developed and has been in production use for a long time now, including a top-tier JS/web target, a fast-compiling and performant VM target, and tons more stuff, in addition to solid cross-platform app and game frameworks

-zig and odin, although C-replacements such as these exist, all clearly much superior to C, as far as consoles go, *i think* you'd still be restricted to using C/C++, and even then it'll be finnicky with hardware specific stuff, so i don't see much reason, *yet*

-**common lisp (sbcl)**, a main dialect of Lisp, for god-like macros and *zen way of programming*, especially for super simple scripting purposes, such as extending a program (emacs), but also for writing just about any program!
-   - an alt to ruby for many cases

 pharo or squeak or cuis, the main three Smalltalk dialects, for god-like productivity, can alter anything *any time* (while the program is running) making it really ideal for a game programming environment

-embedded scripting langs (lua, wren, custom scripting languages), good for domain-specific uses, often big apps such as games

 ## no
-x/older shell languages (bash, zsh, fish, etc.) for shell scripting, more like gluing, these languages *suck*, feel old--no, *are* old, full of '$'s, so, only use them if you need a basic batch file (run a bunch of commands), or for shell piping (but maybe Ruby can do this well too?..)
+x/older shell languages (bash, zsh, fish, etc.) for shell scripting, more like gluing, these languages *suck*, feel old--no, *are* old, full of '$'s, so, only use them if you need a basic batch file (run a bunch of commands), or for shell piping (but it might just be easier to use Ruby in most cases, even for simple batch scripts, as it's more popular than all of the shell scripting langauges)

 ## notes
 although having Ruby for scripting, Crystal for native, Elixir for server-side sounds like kick-ass dream combo as they all share similar syntax across--all Ruby influenced--, unfortunately, they would'nt share a single library :(.
-There is seemimgly zero interoprability between them (Elixir can work with Erlang, Crystal has good C api and can maybe use Ruby as a scripting languages (via Anyolite lib), and Ruby's default implementation is C (though, it probably has the most implementations of all langauges).
-Thus, its better to just stick with Haxe and maybe keep the original Ruby for scripting.
+There is seemimgly zero interoprability between them (Elixir can work with Erlang, Crystal has good C api and can thus be called by Ruby (via Anyolite lib) but cannot use Ruby libs.
+Thus, its better to just stick with Ruby 'n Haxe for most cases.
+Elixir, however, does have a good case for parallel-computing web servers.

 it seems like Ruby is still better for general scripting, mostly thanks to it's vast industry-tested libs.
 As for Elixir, once you include another file, you basically have to create a project for it.
 For Crystal, you must either compile it every time in order to run it (just adds a second) or save the compiled binary (i'm not sure if the eval interpreter is enough...).
 For Haxe you have all of those choices plus more: interpreter, VM bytecode, LLVM-optimized C binary; you just need to make sure you have a Main class ;).

 # what langauge is best for my needs?